sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 Part 1 of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the theory behind projectile prediction, some approaches to implementing it, and a short overview of the version we'll be breaking down, starting in part 2, using Unreal Engine and (optionally) the Gameplay Ability System.

-This tutorial uses Unreal Engine for its code, but the theory and techniques are applicable for any game engine.
-{: .notice--info}

 The code used for this series can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/LZ66).
-This is a complex topic, and a step-by-step coding walkthrough would be impractical.
-This series instead provides a high-level explanation of projectile prediction, and a detailed overview and breakdown of how this particular Unreal Engine implementation works.
-It can be used as documentation for this code, or as a reference for implementing your own projectile prediction solution.
 {: .notice--info}

 ## Introduction